First choose your glass, and caring for glassware

 The ISO tasting glass, like a large tulip on a short stem, was designed in the 1970s by the International Standards Organization advised by a panel of professional wine tasters including Michael Broadbent MW.
 For a long time it was regarded as the standard professional wine glass.
 Machine-made versions are available and cost no more than the cheapest bottle of wine.
 Hunt around on the internet, as they’re rarely available in wine shops, except around Christmas.
 It does the job but certainly wins no prizes for glamour and more and more professionals find it just too small and clunky.

-Zalto are a relative newcomer to the scene, making very thin, angular, elegant glassware that has become very popular with wine lovers and several top-end restaurants.
-Specialist retailers of wine glasses in the UK include Eurocave UK (previously known as Around Wine) in London W1 and www.wineware.co.uk.
+Zalto came on the international wine scene around 2009, making very thin, angular, elegant glassware that has become very popular with wine lovers and several top-end restaurants.

 Glasses should be stored upright somewhere free from dust and strong smells.
 Aesthetically, glassware needs to be clean, and has the annoying habit of being extremely breakable and showing every speck and dribble.
 The important thing as far as the wine is concerned is that the glass smells of nothing – not washing up liquid (which can stop the formation of bubbles in fizzy wine), and certainly not dirty glass cloths.
-Many smart wine glasses, including the Riedel range, are happy in a domestic dishwasher and benefit from the high temperatures there.
+Many smart wine glasses, including the Jancis Robinson, Zalto and Riedel ranges, are happy in a domestic dishwasher and benefit from the high temperatures there.
 Water has to be soft, however, and there is no need for detergent.
-Hand washing glasses achieves best results if glasses are washed in very hot water, rinsed in cold, and polished with linen tea towels reserved for the purpose – I’m told.
+Hand washing glasses achieves best results if glasses are washed in very hot water, rinsed in cold, and polished with linen tea towels or special glass polishing cloths reserved for the purpose – I’m told.
+We sell a particularly fine glass polishing cloth at richardbrendon.com as part of the Jancis Robinson Collection.
 In an ideal world we would all have unlimited supplies of new, fine crystal glasses.